- Types of sewing machines

 In case of loose thread, re-thread the upper thread path.

 Ensure your machine can handle the fabric you’re working with.
 If the fabric is tough, use the appropriate needle and thread, and don’t force it if it won’t budge.

 Finally, your machine might have seized up due to the build-up of dirt and lint.
 See if cleaning helps it to work properly.

-Find sewing machine repair specialists, fastFind a sewing machine repair specialist
+Find sewing machine repair experts, fastFind a sewing machine repairs expert

 Related price guides